cmd-stream/cmd-stream-go/README.md

 2. It uses a small number of bytes to encode data, and it doesn't encode the length of the data before the data itself.
 This all may improve your bandwidth.
-3. With it you can validate commands during the deserialization, so you have not deserialize invalid commands completely.
+3. With it you can validate commands during the deserialization, so there is no need to deserialize invalid commands completely.

 You can find examples of using the cmd-stream-go in [cmd-stream-examples-go](https://github.com/cmd-stream/cmd-stream-examples-go).